 Engineers use tensile to determine the strength properties of material.
 Tensile strength is defined as the resistance offered by an objecting to breaking or splitting under tension.
 When this definition of strength is used, engineers have concluded that bamboo is stronger than steel.
 Steel has a tensile strength of 23,000 pounds per square inch.
 But bamboo surpasses steel with a noticeable lead at 28,000 pounds.
 So, yes, bamboo is indeed stronger than steel.
 The question is can you understand this definition of strength of are you stuck in an antiquated way of thinking?

-As you navigate the chaos today take time to formulate your definition of strength.
+As you navigate the chaos and practice the art of living well today take time to formulate your definition of strength.
 Johnson is indeed strong physically; but like the bamboo his tensile strength is even stronger than his ability to life heavy weights.